fybrik/fybrik/site/docs/concepts/taxonomy.md

 Fybrik interacts with multiple external components, such as the data catalog, data governance policy manager, and modules.
 In order for fybrik to orchestrate the data plane of a given workload it is essential that all the components involved use common terms.
 For example, if a data governance policy refers to a particular transform it is crucial that the module implementing that transform refer to it in the same way, or for fybrik to be able to map between the disparate terms.

-A taxonomy defines the terms and related values that need to be commonly understood and supported across the components in the system:
+A taxonomy defines the terms and related values that need to be commonly understood and supported across the components in the system.

+some components that use taxonomy:

-* FybrikApplication yaml - information provided about the workload and the datasets
+* [FybrikApplication](../architecture/#fybrikapplication) yaml - information provided about the workload and the datasets.
-* Fybrik manager (FybrikApplication controller) - validates that the data is used in accord with the data governance policies and the IT config policies
+* Fybrik manager ([FybrikApplication controller](../architecture/#fybrikapplication)) - validates that the data is used in accord with the data governance policies and the IT config policies.
-* Data catalog - provides metadata about the asset
+* [Data catalog](../connectors/#data-catalog) - provides metadata about the asset.
-* Data Governance Policy Manager -
+* [Data Governance Policy Manager](../connectors/#policy-manager) - defines the governance policies to follow.
-* Config Policy Manager
-* FybrikModules
+* [Config Policy Manager](./config-policies.md) - defines the IT policies to follow.
+* [FybrikModules](./modules.md) - describes capabilities that can be included in a data plane.

+Default taxonomies are provided by fybrik in a JSON file format, and are and are meant as a starting point on which to [expand](../../tasks/custom-taxonomy).

 ## Issues Addressed by Taxonomy